NrgXnat/oasis-scripts/README.md

 **NOTES:** Since the Freesurfer is linked with the MR ID, saving a Freesurfer and MR Scan folder in the same directory will cause both to be saved in a folder named (for example) OAS30001_MR_d0129.
 Make sure that you save your Freesurfer folders in a separate directory from the MR scans to prevent confusion and errors.
 Additionally, this Freesurfer download script will not differentiate between versions of Freesurfer.
 You will need to keep track of Freesurfer version when you create your ID list (whether the ID contains Freesurfer53, Freesurfer51, or Freesurfer50).

+# Creating a CSV file for use with these scripts

 ### Note on Unix file formatting